weaversa/cryptol-course/labs/Language/Basics.md

 functions composed into conceptually bigger ones.
 This is good computer science in general, but in Cryptol it is even more
 advantageous:
-* Easy to test—Cryptol's interpreter makes it very cheap to try your functions out.
+* Easy to test --- Cryptol's interpreter makes it very cheap to try your functions out.
-* Encourages programming with properties—Properties can be tested easily and, as we'll see, proven to provide guarantees about code.
+* Encourages programming with properties --- Properties can be tested easily and, as we'll see, proven to provide guarantees about code.
 Moreover, properties serve as another kind of documentation!